Departs: Daily private departures based on a minimum of 2 passengers

 * Do not get out of your vehicle whilst in Etosha unless you are safely within a designated area.

-* The daily entrance fee for Etosha National Park (payable at Dolomite, Okaukuejo, Halali or Namutoni reception by cash or credit card) is N$80 per person and N$10 for the vehicle.
+* The daily entrance fee for Etosha National Park (payable at Dolomite, Okaukuejo, Halali or Namutoni reception by cash or credit card) is N$250 per person and N$50 for the vehicle (subject to change).
 You will fill in a registration form upon entry into Etosha, please keep this form as well as your park fees payment receipt to present at the gate upon departure.

 Dates and Pricing